ApprenticeAI/frapy/docs/topics/logging.rst

 ------------------

-A custom log format can be set for different actions by extending :class:`~scrapy.logformatter.LogFormatter` class and making :setting:`LOG_FORMATTER` point to your new class.
+A custom log format can be set for different actions by extending :class:`~frapy.logformatter.LogFormatter` class and making :setting:`LOG_FORMATTER` point to your new class.

-.. autoclass:: scrapy.logformatter.LogFormatter
+.. autoclass:: frapy.logformatter.LogFormatter
    :members: